FedECA: Federated External Control Arms for Causal Inference with Time-To-Event Data in Distributed Settings: Results

-We access data of two phase III metastatic castration-resistant prostate cancer trials from the Yale University Open Data Access (YODA) project~\cite{krumholz2016yale, ross2018overview}.
-In all cases we simulate a FL setup in which the data is held by two \textit{synthetic} centers, one that holds the treated arm and the other the rest of the patients.
-We note that according to our experiments ~\ref{fig:pooled_equivalent_nb_clients}, the number of centers does not impact the performance of FedECA (nor should how the data is distributed across the different centers), therefore we expect roughly the same results if we had chosen different data splits.
-All information about cohort construction is available in Methods~\ref{sec:yoda_cohort_construction}.
+We access data from two phase III trials in metastatic castration-resistant prostate cancer from the Yale University Open Data Access (YODA) project~\cite{krumholz2016yale, ross2018overview}.
+In all cases, we simulate an FL setup in which data are held by two synthetic centers, one holding the treated arm and the other the remaining patients.
+We note that, according to our experiments ~\ref{fig:pooled_equivalent_nb_clients}, the number of centers has no impact on FedECA's performance (nor does the way the data are distributed across the different centers), and we therefore expect roughly the same results if we had chosen different data splits.
+Full details of cohort construction can be found in Methods~\ref{sec:yoda_cohort_construction}.

-In the following, we present results focusing on average treatment effect inference on the radiographic progression-free survival (rPFS) endpoint comparing regimens across different trials.
-We show first the results reported for each trial found in the associated publications.
-Then, we conduct simulational ECA studies by replacing the abiraterone acetate + prednisone (AA-P) arm in each trial with the same arm from the other trial; the results of which can be considered as external negative control validations.
-Additionally, we compare the two AA-P arms as a way to detect the potential confounding between the two study populations, as well as to validate the previous ECA analyses.
-Finally, we compare the apatulamide + abiraterone acetate + prednisone (Apa-AA-P) arm with the prednisone (P) arm, which is not seen in the literature, and which showcases the potential usefulness of our method to provide new evidence which is otherwise unavailable or time and resource expensive to produce.

-In Table~\ref{tab:real_world_stats_yoda}, we show consistency of the estimations of treatment effect when compared with the published results, as well as the non-significant treatment effect when comparing two AA-P arms.
-In addition, we show a strong treatment effect of the regimen Apa-AA-P versus P, which is reasonable considering the superiority of Apa-AA-P versus AA-P, and of AA-P versus P.
+In the following, we present results focused on estimating the average treatment effect on the radiographic progression-free survival (rPFS) endpoint by comparing regimens in different trials.
+We first show the results reported for each trial found in the associated publications.
+Then, we conduct simulated ECA studies by replacing the abiraterone acetate + prednisone (AA-P) arm of each trial with the same arm from the other trial.
+In addition, we compare the two AA-P arms to test the exchangeability of the two study populations and to validate previous ECA analyses.
+Finally, we compare the apalutamide + abiraterone acetate + prednisone (Apa-AA-P) arm with the prednisone (P) arm, which is not seen in the literature and demonstrates the potential usefulness of our method to provide additional evidence that is otherwise unavailable or costly to produce in terms of time and resources.
+In Table~\ref{tab:real_world_stats_yoda}, we show the consistency of the treatment effect estimations with the published results, as well as the non-significance of the treatment effect when comparing two AA-P arms.
+In addition, we show a significant treatment effect of Apa-AA-P versus P, which is reasonable considering the superiority of Apa-AA-P over AA-P, and of AA-P over P.